canonical/k8s-snap/docs/src/_parts/cis/etcd.md

 Remediation:

-Edit the etcd pod specification file /etc/default/etcd on the master node and either remove the --peer-auto-tls parameter or set it to false.
+Edit the etcd daemon configuration file /etc/default/etcd on the master node and either remove the ETCD_PEER_AUTO_TLS parameter or set it to false.
---peer-auto-tls=false
+ETCD_PEER_AUTO_TLS=false

 #### Control 2.7